 Keep growing and keep being challenged

 Every 6 months, we will try to give everyone a new role.
 It doesn’t mean going from say a salesperson to an engineer, but rather like owning a bigger scope of work, taking more challenging responsibilities that push you to learn and grow.
-We will try to ask you where you want to be in your career in the next 2-3 years, and we will work with you to put together a plan, helping you get the skills and experience you need, and guide you on a course to get there.
+We will ask you where you want to be in your career in the next 2-3 years, and we will work with you to put together a plan, helping you get the skills and experience you need, and guide you on a course to get there.

 Ownership